About the Pediatric Residency Program

 For more information, click here.

 Our pediatric residency training program is divided into 39 four-week-cycles, including core rotations and electives.
-Core rotations include Inpatient Wards (8-9 cycles), Nursery (3 cycles), NICU (3-4 cycles), PICU (2 cycles), Emergency Department (3 cycles), General Pediatric Clinic (5-6 cycles) and Community (1 cycle).
-In addition, certain specialties are core rotations, including Developmental Pediatrics (1 cycle), Adolescent Medicine (1 cycle), Cardiology (1 cycle), Neurology (1 cycle), Infectious Diseases (1 cycle) and Endocrinology (1 cycle).
-The remainder of the residency consists of electives which are rotations that are individualized and allow residents to focus on their career development.
+Core rotations include Inpatient Wards (6-7 cycles), Nursery (2-3 cycles), NICU (2-3 cycles), PICU (2 cycles), Emergency Department (2 cycles), Acute Illness Care (1 cycle), General Pediatric Clinic (2-3 cycles) and Community/Advocacy (2 cycles).
+In addition, certain specialties are core rotations, including Developmental Pediatrics (1 cycle), Adolescent Medicine (1 cycle), Neurology (1 cycle), Infectious Diseases (1 cycle) and Endocrinology (1 cycle).
+The remainder of the rotations consist of subspecialty rotations that are chosen based on individualized units which allow residents to focus on their future career plans.

 Pediatric Intensive Care Unit